 11. I CRIED ANGRY TEARS WHEN THE DAD SHOWED UP

 13. Elain stabbing the – you know who

 14. AMREN OMG YOU GAVE ME A HEART ATTACK WOMAN

 15. And when Amren was slapping Feyre to snap out of it LOL

 18. WHAT RHYS DID AT THE END.
 I STOPPED BREATHING.
 I CANT TALK ABOUT THAT STILL BECAUSE I AM NOT OKAY.

 19. Tamlin and what he did ‘Be happy Feyre’.
 I LOVED how Maas handled him in this book.
 Realistic, believable.

 Okay, so yeah, that was not a coherent review.
 I’m hoping for a Miryam/Drakon book, a Lucien book, and maybe a Vassa book?!
 I’m still crying over Mor/Az and I do think he deserves to know.
 That whole thing is just so sad.
 I’m still holding out for Az + happiness and Lucien + happiness.
 UGHSDLFkj;ladksfj.

 The biggest issue I had with the storyline was that there’s so much left open.
 My heart is having a hard time coping with that.
 I know we’re getting more books/novellas (that aren’t apart of Rhys/Feyre’s pollen) but still.
 I just feel empty and sad for some of the characters.
-I almost considered taking off a star because of my bleeding heart, but at the same time, it was all realistic.
+I almost considered taking off a star because of my bleeding heart.
+(You can see more of my issues below.)

 ************END OF SPOILERS************